AmyNguyen406/Seattle-Crime-Analysis/README.md

 # Seattle-Crime-Analysis
- Linear regression analysis on sampled crime data in Seattle.
+Using R, a linear regression analysis is completed on sampled crime data in Seattle.